jjpr/anethole/README.md

 From this ![the equation][equation] to this ![the figure][figure] to this ![the printed object][object]

 This project aims to provide a toolkit and a tutorial which will enable any moderately technical user to turn a mathematical equation into a 3D printed physical object.
+You don't even need to own a 3D printer.

 #### Want to skip to the end?
 The example from the tutorial is available at [The Intricate Geometries shop at Shapeways][8]